 Upon admission, youth will be assigned to a program.
-This can include enrollment to a residential unit, a treatment home, or assignment of a case manager for home-based services.
+This can include enrollment to a residential unit, a treatment home or assignment of a case manager for home-based services.
 Within the required timeframe specific to the enrolled program, treatment plans will be developed, and youth will be oriented to the treatment program.
-The youth, placing guardian, and/or state assigned care worker will be encouraged to participate in the development of the treatment plan.
+The youth, placing guardian and/or worker will be encouraged to participate in the development of the treatment plan.
 Treatment team members play a critical role and are strongly encouraged to be active participants, which includes attending any scheduled treatment meetings.
 Goals and objectives will be developed and an anticipated length of stay will be determined.
-AK Child & Family will follow all indicated regulations regarding the nature and frequency of reports to the youth's parent(s)/guardian regarding the treatment progress.
+AK Child & Family will follow all indicated regulations regarding the nature and frequency of reports to youths' parents and/or guardians regarding treatment progress.
 If any member of the treatment team is not able to participate, the reasons will be documented in the youth's medical record.

-Treatment team members, in addition to individuals defined in the above program descriptions, may include, but are not limited to:
+Treatment team members, in addition to individuals defined in the above program descriptions may Include, but are not limited to:

-- Both Residential and Community Programs
+Both Residential and Community Programs

-- Parents, Guardians, or Foster Parents
+- Parents/Guardians/Foster Parents

 - Youth

 - Family Members/Family Friends

 - Case/Social Worker (SW)

 - Indian Child Welfare Act (ICWA)Worker or other Tribal Representative

 - Teacher/Mentor/Coach

 - Guardian Ad Litem (GAL)

 - Probation Officer (PO)